ooduor/archilles/README.md

 # regular use of this command to remove unneeded or unwanted packages
 pacman -Rns $(pacman -Qqtd)

-# Some need to have packages
+# Some need to have commands
+pacgraph
-pacgraph, pacgraph --console,
+pacgraph --console
+ps -ao comm,size,rss,vsize